 Revise the text in the encoding field as suggested below.

-When transmitted by a VHT AP in VHT capabilities element included in Beacon, Probe Response, Association Response or Reassociation Response frames:
+When transmitted by a VHT AP in the VHT capabilities element included in Beacon, Probe Response, Association/ Reassociation Response frames:

 Set to 0 if the VHT AP does not support VHT TXOP Power Save in the BSS.